UTS RoboCup@Home Social Robot Team

-- to engage with a global strategic scientific effort that seeks to make safe and intelligent social robots a reality.
+- to engage with a global strategic scientific effort that seeks to make safe and intelligent AI and social robots a reality.

-- to make major scientific contributions to the rapidly advancing field of social robotics,
+- to make major scientific contributions to the rapidly advancing field of AI and social robotics,

-- to build National capability in Social Robotics, an emerging disruptive technology, that will impact every Australian industry, and
+- to build National capability in AI and Social Robotics, an emerging disruptive technology, that will impact every Australian industry, and

 - to provide transformational leadership opportunities and transdisciplinary practice-based learning experiences for UTS students.